42Olu/image-to-ascii-art/README.md

 ### Problems

-It doesn't work good with dark images because it needs more sensitive intervals:
+It doesn't work as good with dark images as with light ones, because it needs more sensitive intervals.
 ##### possible Solutions:
 * lighten up the image
 * add more symbols